We can’t send you updates from Justia Onward without your email.

 TikTok may be just what you need to refresh your legal marketing strategy.
 Read this post to learn more about TikTok and the lawyers using it to help reach their goals.

-Over the coming weeks, TikTok will increase the maximum video length from 60 seconds to three minutes.
+Over the coming weeks, TikTok will increase the maximum video length to 10 minutes.
 Learn More.

 By now you have probably heard of TikTok, whether it be through the dance crazes of 2020, the viral challenges popping up all over the internet, discussions about banning the app in the United States, or even the recent debate about side parts and skinny jeans.
 But have you heard about #LawyerTikTok?